 We maintain churches, chapels and meeting rooms in Warwickshire – and areas of the West Midlands that are also within the Diocese of Coventry – as centres of worship and of local community.
 Regular upkeep of the fabric of our historic buildings is vital to their preservation as an essential part of our architectural and cultural heritage.
-To preserve our churches for future generations to enjoy, our Trust Fund provides grants for works of repair and maintenance and can include conservation of fixtures and fittings and chattels.Our main fundraising event each year is Ride and Stride which takes place on the second Saturday of September (14th September 2019).
+To preserve our churches for future generations to enjoy, our Trust Fund provides grants for works of repair and maintenance and can include conservation of fixtures and fittings and chattels.Our main fundraising event each year is Ride and Stride which takes place on the second Saturday of September (In 2020 it will take place on 12th September).
 See more information here.

 If you have any queries about Ride and Stride, the Bard’s Ride or the work of the WCHCT, please get in touch with us at firstname.lastname@example.org .

 Thank you very much for your support.

 In the last 3 years we have supported churches with Grants

 from the Trust and NCT grants totalling over £38,000.

 Keep in touch and find out what’s happening at the Trust – which churches and chapels have received grants and what our plans are for Ride and Stride and other exciting events.
 We’ll send a newsletter and Trust updates to your email address.

 You can unsubscribe at any time and your details won’t be shared with anyone else.

 Some facts about